-This calling convention can be chosen per function via sdcccall(0) (e.g. for compatibility with functions written in assembler for use with older versions of SDCC).
+This calling convention can be chosen per function via \\sdcccall(0) (e.g. for compatibility with functions written in assembler for use with older versions of SDCC).
 All parameters are passed on the stack.
-The stack is not adjusted for the parameters after the call (thus the callee has to do this instead), unless z88dk_callee is specified.
+The stack is not adjusted for the parameters by the callee (thus the caller has to do this instead), unless \\z88dk\callee is specified.